eslint/eslint/docs/rules/sort-keys.md

 * `"asc"` (default) - enforce properties to be in ascending order.
 * `"desc"` - enforce properties to be in descending order.

-The 2nd option is an object which has 2 properties.
+The 2nd option is an object which has 3 properties.

 * `caseSensitive` - if `true`, enforce properties to be in case-sensitive order.
 Default is `true`.
+* `minKeys` - Specifies the minimum number of keys that an object should have in order for the object's unsorted keys to produce an error.
+Default is `2`, which means by default all objects with unsorted keys will result in lint errors.
 * `natural` - if `true`, enforce properties to be in natural order.
 Default is `false`.
 Natural Order compares strings containing combination of letters and numbers in the way a human being would sort.
 It basically sorts numerically, instead of sorting alphabetically.
 So the number 10 comes after the number 3 in Natural Sorting.

 Example for a list: